salvo-rs/salvo/README.md

     .delete(delete_article);
 ```

-Often viewing articles and article lists does not require user login, but creating, editing, deleting articles, etc. require user login authentication permissions.
+Often, something like viewing articles and article lists does not require user login, but creating, editing, deleting articles, etc. require user login authentication permissions.
 The tree-like routing system in Salvo can meet this demand.
 We can write routers without user login together:

 ```rust
 Router::with_path("articles")